Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Results and Discussion

-Fig. \ref{img:Tens_SS}(b) shows the tensile stress-strain responses of syntactic foams with three GMB particle sizes at 20\% GMB volume fraction.
-We observed that the tensile strength reduced when we incorporated smaller GMBs (GM22 and GM15) than larger GMBs (GM60) at the same volume fraction, rendering the foam quasi-brittle.
-This is attributed to two aspects: 1) Smaller GMBs tend to get lodged in the cell walls, resulting in more stress concentration locations within the cell wall.
-2) Smaller particles have higher particle density than larger particles for a fixed foam volume.
-Due to this higher particle density, the surface area of particles in contact with the matrix increased resulting in debonding of more particles compared to that of the SF22-20 foams, thereby, reducing the tensile strength.
-Tensile moduli values of SF22-20 and SF15-20 dropped to approximately 9 MPa compared to 14.1 MPa for the pure TPU foam.
-We attribute this reduction in moduli to the cell wall thickness reduction associated with higher particle density in SF22-20 and SF15-20 foams compared to that of SF60-20 as shown previously in Fig.~\ref{img:SEM_diffP}.
+Figure \ref{img:Tens_SS}(b) shows the representative tensile stress-strain responses of syntactic foams with three GMB particle sizes at 20\% GMB volume fraction.
+We observed that the tensile strength and strain to failure reduced when we incorporated smaller GMBs (GM22 and GM15) than larger GMBs (GM60) at the same volume fraction, rendering the foam quasi-brittle.
+This is attributed to two aspects: 1) Smaller GMBs tend to get lodged in the cell walls, resulting in more stress concentration locations within the cell wall, and 2) Smaller particles have higher particle density than larger particles for a fixed foam volume.
+This results in a higher surface area of particles in contact with the matrix causing higher debonding cites compared to that of the SF22-20 foams, thereby, reducing the tensile strength.
+Tensile moduli values of SF22-20 and SF15-20 dropped to an average of 12.8 and 11.6 MPa compared to 16.3 MPa for the pure TPU foam.
+We attribute this reduction in moduli to the cell wall thickness reduction associated with higher particle density in SF22-20 and SF15-20 foams compared to that of SF60-20 as shown previously in Figure~\ref{img:SEM_diffP}.

+Tensile properties for different grades of GMBs at different volume fractions are summarized in \textbf{Figure} \ref{img:Comp_PlotNorm}.